 - AACC supports FTC enforcement against DTC providers engaging in false or misleading marketing practices.

-- AACC urges CMS and FDA to ensure DTC providers disclose sufficient information about their products and services so that consumers can make fully informed health decisions; such disclosures would include but not be limited to:
+- AACC urges CMS and FDA to establish requirements for DTC providers to disclose sufficient information about their products and services so that consumers can make fully informed health decisions; such disclosures would include but not be limited to:

 - User-friendly descriptions of risks, benefits, and limitations of all tests offered;

 - Clear and understandable reports of test results, with enough information to assist in decision-making;

 - Prominent instructions to contact a qualified healthcare provider with any questions or concerns; and